thembones79/lem-server/README.md

 npm run dev
 ```

-The app listens on port 3090 if PORT is not provided in environmental variable.
+The app listens on port **`3090`** if PORT is not provided as a environmental variable.

 #### Please note that the application has "config" directory.

 The "config" directory should have three files:

-- Keys.js (committed to the repository – consists of logic determining if the app is currently in production or development environment and uses one of described below config files accordingly)
+- `Keys.js` (committed to the repository – consists of logic determining if the app is currently in production or development environment and uses one of described below config files accordingly)
-- Prod.js (all secrets, api keys, MongoDB connection strings are taken here from environmental variables.
+- `Prod.js` (all secrets, api keys, MongoDB connection strings are taken here from environmental variables.
 In this particular case I&#39;m using Heroku environment)
-- Dev.js (UNCOMMITTED! – you have to create it yourself and put there MongoDB connection string and secret string (long, random string is needed to properly generate JWTs).
+- `Dev.js` (UNCOMMITTED! – you have to create it yourself and put there MongoDB connection string and secret string (long, random string is needed to properly generate JWTs).
 Please add this file to your ".gitignore" and never send or commit it anywhere!)
 <p align="center">
   <img src="assets/uncommitted_on_backend.png" />
 </p>

 ---

-### Usage _(note: this is a REST API and it is supposed to be used by some kind of frontend, SPA preferably, or a mobile app)_:
+### Usage _(note: this is a REST API and it is supposed to be consumed by some kind of frontend, SPA preferably, or a mobile app)_:

 ---